Lead generation remains Problem Number One for any B2B lead generation company unless they outsource it and keep their teams focused on deal closing.

 The lead generation process is shaped by many factors.
 Basically, businesses go where their potential clients are and try to attract them by using different methods of persuasion.
 Because the major part of sales activities has moved online, it is crucially important for businesses to have a heavy online presence.
 Here are the two most essential things all businesses must have if they seriously care about their sales.

 - Landing pages.
 It goes without saying that all vendors have their websites.
 But a landing page is not part of a company’s website.
 Having no navigation and ads as a source of traffic, landing pages have a single purpose as they sell only one product or service.
-If your landing pages are optimized and streamlined to address the major issues and pain points of your target audience, they become a true lead magnet and attract many leads.
+If your landing pages are optimized and streamlined to address the major issues and pain points of your target audience, they become a true lead magnet and attract many new business leads.

 - Content.
 In marketing, content is a heavy-laden word that basically means any piece of information a business can produce to capture leads.
 From social media posts and educational videos to how-to articles and eBooks on a business’s website, content helps establish a business’s authority in the field and convince the audience to leave their contact information in exchange for something relevant.